kahlil/sensible-config/README.md

 ### Add the configuration files to your project with cURL

+Run this on the terminal in your project directory:

 ```sh
 curl -fsSL http://git.io/vfQKP | tar -xz --strip-components 2
 ```